 An undergraduate major in agricultural economics is not required for admission, but a lack of intermediate-level economics is a deficiency that will lengthen the student's program.
 First-year calculus is also important for Ph.D.-level work.
-Applicants must submit GRE general test scores.

-- all Graduate School Requirements, including the TOEFL Exam for Non-Native English Applicants
+- all Graduate School Requirements, including the English Language Proficiency Requirement for all applicants

 - two recommendations